Awesomeness (company): 2013–2018: DreamWorks and Verizon

 On May 1, 2013, DreamWorks Animation announced its intent to acquire AwesomenessTV for $33 million.
 It was also announced that AwesomenessTV would develop and operate a YouTube channel focusing on content from DWA's franchises.
 In October 2013, the company partnered with the teen magazine Seventeen to operate its YouTube channel.

 In April 2014, AwesomenessTV acquired the MCN and talent management company Big Frame for $15 million.
 That month, the company also hired former Claire's CEO James Fielding to lead a new consumer products division.
 In June 2014, AwesomenessTV launched DreamWorksTV, a YouTube channel that featured shorts and original series relating to DreamWorks franchises (such as Shrek, and the DreamWorks Classics library), as well as supplemental content promoting its upcoming films.
 The following month, the record label Awesomeness Music was announced, in partnership with Universal Music Group.

 In September 2014, AwesomenessTV partnered with the department store chain Kohl's to launch a teen fashion line co-branded with its web series Life's S.o.
 R.a.d., as its first consumer product line.
-In October 2014, AwesomenessTV launched a publishing label, AwesomenessInk.
-As part of their ongoing relationship with DWA for original productions, Netflix announced that it had ordered a live-action Richie Rich sitcom from AwesomenessTV.
-In December 2014, Hearst Corporation (who published Seventeen) acquired a 25% stake in the company for $81.25 million.
+In October 2014, AwesomenessTV launched the publishing label AwesomenessInk, and Netflix ordered a live-action Richie Rich sitcom from AwesomenessTV as part of an ongoing development deal with DWA.
+In December 2014, Seventeen publisher Hearst Corporation acquired a 25% stake in the company for $81.25 million.

 In June 2015, the company hired former Lionsgate executive Matt Kaplan as president of Awesomeness Films.
 In August 2015, AwesomenessTV announced an output deal with Canadian children's media conglomerate DHX Media, in which the companies would co-develop and license new original content, with DHX handling international distribution and merchandising.
 DHX also began to acquire the studio's programming to air on its owned television network Family Channel.

-On April 6, 2016, Verizon Communications, who had acquired several series from the studio (such as Guidance) for its ad-supported streaming service go90, acquired a 24.5% stake in AwesomenessTV for $159 million, valuing the company at $650 million.
+On April 6, 2016, Verizon Communications—which had acquired several series from the studio (such as Guidance) for its ad-supported streaming service go90—acquired a 24.5% stake in AwesomenessTV for $159 million, valuing the company at $650 million.
 Alongside the equity stake, the deal included a multi-year, $180 million investment for the studio to produce content for Verizon, for which it would hold exclusive U.S. distribution rights.
 Verizon and AwesomenessTV also planned to launch a branded, subscription-based video service targeting mobile devices.

-On April 28, 2016, Comcast's NBCUniversal subsidiary Universal Pictures announced its intent to acquire DreamWorks Animation for $3.8 billion, in a deal completed August 22, 2016.
+On April 28, 2016, Universal Pictures announced its intent to acquire DreamWorks Animation for $3.8 billion, in a deal completed August 22, 2016.
 On February 22, 2017, Brian Robbins stepped down as AwesomenessTV's CEO.
 On November 1, 2017, it was announced that Kelly Day would step down as Chief Business Officer to become the new CEO for Viacom Digital Studios.

-The planned premium content service with Verizon was later cancelled, while content investments planned for the service were reallocated to go90.
+In February 2017, it was reported that the planned premium content service with Verizon had been shelved, with content investments reallocated to go90.